Parent Handbook: Student Life

 Living On Campus

 On-campus housing is defined as housing that is owned by the University.
 These include residence halls, apartments, and family housing.
-The Office of Residence Life is available to help you and your son or daughter.
+The Department of Residence Life is available to help you and your son or daughter.
 Residence Life has information for students and their families about residence hall life, including information about what to bring to campus, dining options, and how to get involved in residence hall activities.
 On-campus living is a unique experience for college students and we hope that your student will choose to have this opportunity.

 Important Dates for On-Campus Residents